Chart Color Schemes

 Aberfoyle Park faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
 The rate of private health cover is relatively low at approximately 51% of the total population (~5,995 people), compared to 48.6% across Greater Adelaide.

-Mental health issues impact 9.0% of residents, while arthritis affects 8.7%.
-Approximately 65.0% of residents declare themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
-The area has 21.8% of residents aged 65 and over (2,583 people).
+The most common medical conditions in the area are mental health issues impacting 9.0% of residents and arthritis affecting 8.7%.
+A total of 65.0% of residents declare themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
+As of 2016, 21.8% of residents are aged 65 and over (2,583 people).
 Health outcomes among seniors in Aberfoyle Park are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health